College Help for Immigrants and Refugees: SWS 838

 We give ALL funds we raise directly to students, except for a 6% fiscal management fee to the Alliance for Education.
 We can do this because our leadership and mentors are all volunteers -- "Friends of Seattle World School".

-Our students arrived here as teens from Vietnam, Somalia, China, Laos, Liberia, Ethiopia, Mongolia, Kenya, Mexico, Eritrea, El Salvador, Gambia, Senegal, Iraq, Jordan, Mali, Syria, Qatar, Yemen, Cambodia, Ecuador, Honduras, Guatemala, Palestine, DR Congo, Iran, Russia, Peru, the Philippines, Afghanistan, Uzbekistan, Venezuela, and Ukraine.
+Our students arrived here as teens from all over the world - while they still could enter the U.S. Students came from Vietnam, Somalia, China, Laos, Liberia, Ethiopia, Mongolia, Kenya, Mexico, Eritrea, El Salvador, Gambia, Senegal, Iraq, Iran, Jordan, Mali, Syria, Qatar, Yemen, Cambodia, Ecuador, Honduras, Guatemala, Palestine, DR Congo, Iran, Russia, Peru, the Philippines, Afghanistan, Kazakstan, Uzbekistan, Venezuela, and Ukraine.

 WHAT WE DO: